Reduction of the Twisted Bilayer Graphene Chiral Hamiltonian into a $2\times2$ matrix operator and physical origin of flat-bands at magic angles

-Quite surprisingly, for large angles, our renormalization is akin to a phonon problem.
-Thus, flat-band states seem to have a resemblance to floppy modes in an equivalent rigidity-phonon problem, i.e., the flat-band can be interpreted as a massive zero frequency vibrational band, since $E^{2}$ is analogous to a frequency \cite{Kane2014}.
-These floppy modes occur in flexible crystals and are well known in rigidity theory of glasses \cite{Huerta2002,Flores2010}.
+In the supplementary section, we show how this system can be simplified using triangular coordinates to map the problem into a friendly rectangular domain.

-\textit{Conclusions} We showed that the chiral Hamiltonian for twisted garphene bilayers can be written into a $2\times2$ matrix operator, in which the electron feels an average trigonal field plus an effective non-Abelian potential.
-The action of the proposed renormalization, maps the zero-modes into ground states.
-Modes next to zero energy have an antibonding nature in a triangular lattice, and it seems that flat-bands modes are similar to confined modes observed in many other bipartite systems \cite{Eggarter1972,Naumis1994,Naumis2002}.
-Finally, a surprising result is that our renormalization suggests that flat-bands are somehow analogous to floppy modes in rigidity phonon models \cite{Kane2014,Naumis2002,Dasgupta}, which also are reminiscent of the protected electronic boundary modes that occur in the quantum Hall effect and in topological insulators \cite{Kane2014}.\\
+\textit{Conclusions} We showed that the chiral Hamiltonian for twisted graphene bilayers can be written into a $2\times2$ matrix operator.
+The action of the proposed renormalization maps the zero-mode region into the ground state.
+Modes next to zero energy have an antibonding nature in a triangular lattice and at zero energy are similar to confined modes observed in many other bipartite systems \cite{Eggarter1972,Naumis1994,Naumis2002}.
+A surprising result is that our renormalization suggests that flat-bands are somehow analogous to floppy modes in rigidity phonon models \cite{Kane2014,Naumis2002,Dasgupta}.

-We thank UNAM-DGAPA project IN102620 and CONACyT project 1564464.
-L. Navarro and E. Aguilar thank CONACyT SNI III schoolarship for providing critical support during the COVID emergency.
-We thank Saul Herrera, Abdiel Espinosa Champo and Elias Andrade for useful comments and suggestions.